-On August 22, 2019, the Company completed an amendment and two year extension of its Senior Facility.
-All of the amendments took effect August 22, 2019 and will remain in effect until maturity on September 28, 2022, subject to certain terms and conditions, and the Senior Facility may be extended by one year upon agreement of the lenders and the Company.
-The principal amendments to the Senior Facility include an increase to the US facility amount from US\$40.0 million to US\$50.0 million, a reduction in the Canadian facility from \$180.0 million to \$170.0 million, the ability of the Company to use proceeds under the Senior Facility to repurchase or redeem a portion of the Company's outstanding senior unsecured notes subject to minimum liquidity requirements, and improved pricing on amounts drawn.
-Other terms and conditions from the amendment remain consistent with those of the previous senior facility.
-Although the total size of the Senior Facility remains relatively unchanged, the increase in the US facility addressed the needs of the Company's growing US business relative to the Canadian business.
+On September 1, 2021, the Company completed an amendment and two-year extension of its Senior Facility.
+All of the amendments took effect September 1, 2021 and will remain in effect until maturity on September 28, 2024, subject to certain terms and conditions.
+In addition to the two-year extension, the principal amendments to the Senior Facility include a shift in availability to increase the US Facility from US\$50.0 million to US\$70.0 million collectively, and a corresponding reduction to the Canadian Facility from \$170.0 million to \$145.0 million5, for a total facility size of approximately C\$ equivalent \$232.5 million.

+Previously, the Company had amended its Senior Facility on August 22, 2019 which included an increase to the US facility amount from US\$40.0 million to US\$50.0 million with a corresponding reduction in the Canadian facility from \$180.0 million to \$170.0 million, the ability of the Company to use proceeds under the Senior Facility to repurchase or redeem a portion of the Company's outstanding senior unsecured notes subject to minimum liquidity requirements, and improved pricing on amounts drawn.

 Amounts drawn on the Senior Facility incur interest at the bank's prime rate or US base rate plus an applicable pricing margin ranging from 0.25% to 1.00% or the Canadian Bankers' Acceptance rate or the LIBOR rate plus an applicable pricing margin ranging from 1.25% to 2.00%.
 The Senior Facility has a standby fee ranging from 0.25% to 0.40%.
-The applicable pricing margins are based on a sliding scale of Net Senior Debt to EBITDA ratio.
-The obligations and indebtedness under the Senior Facility are secured by all of the assets of CES and its subsidiaries.